-Construction on the City’s second roundabout began in October 2018.
-It will be located at the new Plainfield Road and Parkview Drive intersection, which is the entrance to the Daventry neighborhood.
+The City's second roundabout opened to traffic in December of 2018.
+It is located at the new Plainfield Road and Parkview Drive intersection, which is the entrance to the Daventry neighborhood.
 This roundabout will accommodate two lanes of traffic, as well as pedestrians and bicyclists.
 The City’s first roundabout, at Malsbary and Alliance Road, opened in 2017 and has been a success.

 A roundabout is a circular intersection in which traffic flows counterclockwise around a center island.
 There are no traffic signals or stop signs in a roundabout.
 According to the U.S. Department of Transportation, roundabouts improve safety, reduce congestion, reduce pollution, save money, and are functional.
 When compared to other intersections, roundabouts result in a 90% reduction in fatalities, 76% reduction in all injuries, and a 35% reduction in crashes.